langjam/jam0001/nebelhut/README.md

 Values
 ------

-Flamingo provides a small variety of value types, the most simple of which is the integer.
+Flamingo provides a small variety of value types, the most simple of which is the integer (for a complete list see the reference).
 You can do math on integers with the usual arithmetic operators `+`, `-`, `*`, `/`:

 ```
 println + 1 2